Razat94/learn/PowerBI/README-PowerBI.md

   		├─ People2.txt
   		└─ People3.txt

+	Excercise: We want Power Query to automatically combine all files into one table.

 	Click Home -> Get Data -> Folder
-	Point to the 'Text-Files' folder (or point it to a folder (SharePoint/OneDrive/local)) C:\Users\student\Desktop\notes\powerBI\2025 PowerBI Courseware\PowerBI-Bonus\text-files
+	Point to the 'Text-Files' folder (or point it to a folder (SharePoint/OneDrive/local)) C:\Users\student\Desktop\notes\powerBI\2025 PowerBI Courseware\1- Connecting to Data\Custom-Connections\text-files

+	On the pop up,
-	NOTE: Don't press 'Load' because then it will load the metadata!
+		Don't press 'Load' because then it will load the metadata!
-	Click Combine Files -> Load.
-We want Power Query to automatically stacks (appends) all CSVs into a single table.
+		Click 'Combine' -> 'Combine & Load'.
-	On the final pop up window, it's asking about the structure & settings of the resulting table.
-We can press 'OK'
+		On the final "Combine Files" pop up window, we're asked about the structure & settings of the resulting table.
-		- As a result, the data is imported as a table.
+			Press 'OK' & as a result, the data is then imported as a table.

-	BEST PART is that this creates an efficient, automated solution:
+	BEST PART: This creates an efficient, automated solution.
 	Any new file dropped into this folder is then picked up at the next refresh.
-		If a new People4.txt is created, clicking Home -> Refresh will load its records into the table.
+		EX: If a new People4.txt is created, clicking Home -> Refresh will load its records into the table.

 	Real life example of combining multiple files:
 		You receive monthly sales data as separate CSV files stored in the same SharePoint folder.
 		Each file has the same schema.

-	-- Excercise Activiy: Importing Excel Files --
+-- Subsection: Importing Excel Files  --

-	Task: Import 'Pivot your table like a champ.xlsx' Verify that the data has been imported.
+	Task: On the same report, Import 'Pivot your table like a champ.xlsx' Verify that the data has been imported.

 	Visuals are visualizations of semantic model data (e.g. charts, graphs).
 	Power BI includes over 30 core visuals, which are built in and available to all reports.
 	You can access the core visuals in the first section of the Visualizations pane.

-	Task:
+	Task: Create a page & name it "Performance Highlights"
 		- Make a very simple chart of sales person vs amount of sales.
 			Select the visual type "Clustered Column" in the Visualizations pane and then position and size it to 1/2 the canvas page.

-		- Add a Matrix visual if needed.
-			'Matrix' visual is similar to Excel Pivot Table; best when you need to show data with categories broken down into subcategories 'Table' visual is similar to Excel Table;
-				Best for showing raw, detailed data in a simple list, like a simple transaction log. i.e. no hierarchy!
-Just raw data.
-				For your visual, make sure that when you place the field in the Fields pane → Columns area, that the dropdown for the added field (e.g. Product/State field) shows "Don’t summarize"
-					- If the table doesn’t update, click outside the field or make a small change on the table.

-	Task (Exporting):
+		- Create 2 cards: One showing the name of Salesperson & the other showing Total Amount.
+			Remember:  A card visualization displays a single data point.
+		Note: After selecting a visual, changing the chart type will modify the existing chart rather than creating a new one.

+	Task: Exporting How-Tos
-		- How to export as PDF?
+		- Export report as PDF
-		- Export data from one chart?
+		- Export data from a chart
-			(Click on chart -> Elipses (on the Visual Header e.g. charts tools button) -> Export Data)
+			- Take a screenshot  either with snipping tool or Win + Shift + S (Click on chart  -> Elipses (on the Visual Header e.g. charts tools button) -> Export Data)

-		- Take a screenshot  either with snipping tool or Win + Shift + S
+	Optional Task: Try importing the Date & Orders table from "Connecting with Data" -> "MyFootprintSports.xlsx"

 	-- Review Q: --
 	Q: When importing data from an Excel workbook into Power BI, you receive the error message:
 	“We couldn't find any data formatted as a table.”